 Having crossed the most obvious one off our list, let’s take a look at some other noteworthy benefits of running a successful pay per click campaign.

 Depending on your industry, the quality and relevance of your ads, and the overall scope of competition, you might be looking at some of the lowest costs and highest ROIs your business has experienced with PPC.

 Imagine paying $1.50 for a click that leads to a $1,500 sale.
 Short of free marketing, you simply don’t see those kinds of returns anywhere else.

 Used effectively, these can be a huge boon to your PPC presence.

 In a nutshell, what ad extensions do is allow you to beef up your ads with a few extra details your customers may find useful.
 There are different ones for different goals, but just about every type of business can benefit from at least one of these.

 Here’s a rundown of the different types of extensions you can slap on your search ads:

 - Location Extensions

-- These allow you to display your business’s location, a call button for users to phone you, and a link to your business details page They include affiliate location extensions, which are used are used to help users find stores that sell your products, and callout extensions, which are used to add unique selling points to your ad, such as “free delivery.”
+- These allow you to display your business’s location, a call button for users to phone you, and a link to your business details page.
+They include affiliate location extensions, which are used are used to help users find stores that sell your products.
+They also include callout extensions, which are used to add unique selling points to your ad, such as “free delivery”.